 - Dedicated support team.

-LearnDash is used by many Fortune 500 companies and major universities because of its overall speed, feature set, and impressive online course design.
+Fortune 500 companies and major universities use LearnDash for its overall speed, feature set, and impressive online course design.

-The pricing is set on an annual basis, so it’s fairly affordable in the short term.
-For instance, you pay $159 for the first year to support one website with all the features available in LearnDash.
-For a 10-site license that price jumps to $189 per year, with 25-site support sitting at $329.
+The pricing is set on a yearly basis, where you pay $199 for the first year to support one website with all the features available.
+A 10-site license costs $399 per year, while a 25-site license reaches $799.

-It’s also worth noting that LearnDash is mobile-compatible for learning on the go.
-Also, customer support is provided by industry-leading experts through a sophisticated ticketing system.
+It’s also worth mentioning that LearnDash is mobile-compatible for those eager to learn on the go.
+Also, customer support is provided by experts through a sophisticated ticketing system.

-- Offers tools for drip-feeding your content based on a schedule.
-You can also add lesson timers to ensure that everyone spends a certain amount of time on each lesson.
+- Tools for drip-feeding your content based on a schedule.
+You can also add lesson timers to ensure that every student spends a fixed amount of time per lesson.